jkempf42/kube-volttron/gateway-node/README.md

 NetworkAttachmentDefinition object.
 Multus requires a network attachment point definition to configure the `vbac` pod with the second interface.
-The file `bacnet-net-attach-def.yml` contains an attachment definition for the gateway pod's second interface.
+The file `bacnet-net-attach-def.yml` contains such an attachment definition.
 Multus matches the value of the NetworkAttachmentDefinition `name` in the `metaData` section (`bacnet` in this case) with a configuration item in the bacnet Deployment pod spec for the second interface.
 The `config` value is a JSON object providing the configuration for the second interface.